Skip to content

 While tracking additional insured status, active policies, and other COI necessities can be an involved process, the right solution makes it a seamless one.

-Whether you’re looking to do your own tracking or outsource to a full-service provider, bcs’ fully integrated solution encompasses all aspects of third-party management—from automated request for proposals (RFP) to vetted hiring and onboarding.
+Whether you’re looking to do your own tracking or outsource to a full-service provider, bcs’ fully integrated solution encompasses all aspects of third-party management—from automated requests for proposals (RFP) to vetted hiring and onboarding.

 By centralizing all your vendor processes, you can streamline COI tracking, mitigate risks, and form safer business partnerships.

 bcs is a leading COI tracking solution with full- and self-service options to help you easily hire, onboard, and manage vendors with a few clicks.
-To simplify your insurance tracking process with bcs, contact us today or schedule a demo
+To simplify your insurance tracking process with bcs, contact us today or schedule a demo.

 Subscribe Now